-There are other types of optical disk media in addition to CDs, DVDs, HD DVDs, and BLU RAY discs.
+There are other types of optical disk media in addition to CDs, DVDs, HD DVDs, and Blu-ray discs.
 These other optical discs have different sizes than the standard CD size of 12 cm or 4.75 inches and are different in structure and form than the CDs, DVDs, etc.

-The magneto-optical disc or MO disc is a non-CD size erasable optical disk format that was introduced late in the 1980s.
-Like the WORM disks, these discs are housed and used in plastic cartridges and cannot be played in standard optical disc drives.
+The magneto-optical or MO disk is a non-CD size erasable optical disk format introduced in the late 1980s.
+Like the WORM disks, these discs use plastic cartridges and are not playable in standard optical disc drives.

 The common sizes for MO optical media are 5.25 inches and 3.5 inches.
 The image below is an example of a typical 3.5-inch magneto-optical disk.
 Note that a red laser writes and reads this disk format.
 A 2.5-inch version of the MO disk also exists.
 This disk was known as the Sony MiniDisc, which was a method for consumers to record music digitally.
 The intent of its introduction was to take over the audio recording market from the analog audio cassette tape.
 However, the popularity of the format was never great and sales never reached the predicted targets.

 These are write-once or erasable cartridge optical disk formats like MOs, but read with a blue laser rather than a red laser.
 This means that these disks provide much higher storage capacity than the magneto-optical disks.
 UDO stands for Ultra Density Optical and Plasmon is the major backer and manufacturer.
 PDD is short for Professional Disc for Data and supported primarily by Sony.
 The actual disc size for both UDO and PDD is 5.25 inches.